EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-03-17-How_to_use_Spring_and_Kafka_to_build_a_project_based_on_microservices_architecture.md

 }
 ```

-After fetching data we should send it as an event to Kafka. spring-kafka has a useful and simple class for that. you just add this dependency in your pom.
+After fetching data we should send it as an event to Kafka. spring-kafka has a useful and simple class for that. you just need to add this dependency in your pom.

 ```xml
         <dependency>